 Vibeline is your link to local people looking to chat and make connections.
 If you connect with someone on the chatline and things are heating up, you may want to take it further and meet in person.
-Please consider the following tips to keep your experience to keep it sexy and safe.
+Please consider the following tips to keep your experience fun and safe.

 Meet when YOU are ready

 At Vibeline, we never want you to feel rushed or pressured into anything.
 You never have to meet anyone in person, especially if you are enjoying chatting.
 If you do decide to meet in person we urge you to be smart and meet in a public place.
-Trust your gut and put on the breaks or stop contact.
+Trust your gut; if things start to not feel right, put on the brakes or stop contact.
 Vibeline assumes no responsibility for personal meetings.